DrK-Lo/lotterhoslabprotocols/discovery.md

 * Although OOD allows file transfer, this is not recommended because there are no automatic checks for file corruption.
 Use Globus instead.

-## Lotterhos Lab Storage on Discovery
+## Lotterhos Lab vs. Personal Storage on Discovery

 * We have **active** storage (10 TB) that should be used for 'active' projects, and **archival** storage for storing raw files and outputs from projects.
 Please be smart about how you use archival storage and work with Dr. Lotterhos to